app-generator/docs-old/samples/django/api-server-sample.md

 ]
 ```

 And that's it.
-You can start testing the API with Postman.&#x20;
+You can start testing the API with Postman.

 Congratulations.
-You just learned :&#x20;
+You just learned :

 * How to add a new model;
 * How to add a serializer for this model;